(updated March 4, 2014)

 Q. What if the offer acceptance deadline falls on a Saturday, Sunday, or holiday?

-When an offer acceptance deadline date falls on a Saturday, Sunday, or holiday, the deadline should be extended to the next business day.
+A. When an offer acceptance deadline date falls on a Saturday, Sunday, or holiday, the deadline should be extended to the next business day.

 Q. How many offers for employment may law student candidates hold open at any one time?

 A. Consistent with Principles & Standards Part V A.3, "a candidate should not hold open more than five offers of employment at any one time.
 For each offer received that places a candidate over the offer limit, the candidate should, within one week of receipt of the excess offer, release an offer."

 Candidates interviewing in more than one market might temporarily exceed five open offers but should not hold more than a reasonable number of offers in any one market.
 Candidates in this situation should consult with their career services office in determining a reasonable number of offers.

 In accordance with NALP Principles & Standards Part III D.2.: "In fairness to both employers and peers, candidates should act in good faith to decline promptly offers for interviews and employment which are no longer being seriously considered."
 Candidates should always expeditiously release offers they have no expectation of accepting.

 Q. May a candidate request an extension of the offer acceptance deadline?